nens/threedi-results-analysis/README.rst

 To run the full tests including coverage report and flake8::

-  $ docker-compose run --rm qgis-desktop make test
+  $ docker-compose run -e QT_QPA_PLATFORM=offscreen qgis-desktop make test

 You can also just run pytest.
 You won't get the coverage report.
 You *can* however then use one of the pytest options, like ``-x``, which aborts the test